 Eastre (earlier, Eostre, derived from the Saxons' Germanic heritage) was the Anglo-Saxon name of a Teutonic goddess of dawn, spring and fertility.
 Our word, "east" is related to this deity's name.
 Her male consort was the Sun god, and the sun does rise, after all, at dawn and in the east.
 Rites of spring were celebrated in her honor at the vernal equinox (first day of spring).

 The first Sunday after the first full moon succeeding the vernal equinox was also sacred to her, and this pagan holiday was given her name -- Eastre.
 The full moon represented the "pregnant" phase of Eastre -- she was passing into the fertile season and giving birth to the Sun's offspring.

 Eastre's symbols were the hare and the egg.
 Both represent fertility and, consequently, rebirth.
 Since rabbits are more common in most lands than hares, over time the rabbit has been substituted -- not without merit, since rabbits are notorious for their fertility.
-Thus was born the "Easter Rabbit" tradition.
+Thus was born the "Easter Bunny" tradition.

 Later, the new Christian religion, with its emphasis on rebirth (through the Resurrection), found it expedient to continue celebrating Eastre's holiday.
 The focus simply switched to Christ -- and the spelling, eventually, to "Easter."

 So much for the origin of the Easter Bunny.
 But what about wild rabbit control?
 That is the subject of the remainder of this article.

 Simple Rabbit-Proof Fences for Wild Rabbit Control: Chicken Wire